 This blog has hopefully helped you understand how blockchain works.
-To know more about the technology and take on a career path as a blockchain developer, you can enroll for upGrad’s PG Certificate in Blockchain Technology.
+To know more about the technology and take on a career path as a blockchain developer, you can enroll for upGrad’s Advanced certificate program in blockchain technology.
 It provides one-on-one mentorship and 200+ hours of learning content with zero-percent EMI options.

 Considering the fact that the cryptocurrency runs on blockchain technology, it is only fair to ask whether the foundation on which our money rests is prone to risks?
 The major safety feature of blockchain technology is called decentralization.
 In simple terms, the information is stored in several network nodes.
 If someone tries to hack into the database at one node, the other nodes will cross-check with each other and if there is a mismatch, it can be singled out fairly easily and appropriate actions can be taken.